A Useful Review: Stephen Kotler’s The Art of Impossible

 What Kotler is especially gifted at doing is connecting the way chasing flow can feed excellence in other parts of our lives.
 He shows how simple daily practices can help you reach larger goals that feed purpose and how that leads to satisfaction in life.

-It’s already had the effect of causing me to re-order my days.
+The book has spurred me to re-order my days.
 We have a finite amount of energy to spend each day.
 He advocates doing the hardest thing in your day first, followed by the second hardest thing, then the third hardest.
 And for him, he has an upward limit of about eight discrete tasks he can accomplish in any day, and once he does, he gives himself permission to begin recovery for the next day.
 That’s just one tiny slice of the book.

 More broadly, it tackles big concepts such as grit, ferocity and intention.
 I’d need a white board in my room and probably a tutor to tackle all the practices I could start in response to it, but the book has had the remarkable effect of filling me with the conviction that I’m capable of accomplishing more than I’ve believed.
 There’s no doubt that I get more done each day, and somehow, I think this book has contributed to me experiencing less stress as I go about my day.

-Like Kotler’s other books, The Art of Impossible benefits from his Saharan wit.
+Like Kotler’s other books, The Art of Impossible benefits from his ultra-dry wit.
 His humility could stun the Dalai Lama, but when he does call someone out—like 20-year-old yoga gurus—he does so with wisdom and humor.